Skip to main content

 We strongly recommend investing in a good quality D-lock with a ‘sold secure’ rating.
 Anything without this is poor quality and will leave your bike at greater risk of being stolen.

 Discounted D-locks and lights are sold at the Bike Hub and the Security Office.
-You can find both on our campus map.
+You can find both on the main campus map.

 Cycle security tips